-Preparing your house simply means designating a particular space for your dog’s sleeping area, blankets, food bowls, collars, and toys.
+Preparing your house simply means designating a particular space for your dog’s sleeping area, blankets, crate, food bowls, collars, and toys.
 You also need to get rid of any indoor plants that could be poisonous to them.

 Also, don’t forget to keep electric wires and plugs hidden and tucked away to prevent your dog from chewing or getting tangled on them.
 Moreover, keep those medicines, disinfectants, and cleaning detergents locked in cupboards as your dog might unknowingly drink them, which could be dangerous for them.